Horticulture is the science, artistry, business and technology used to produce specialty

 annually awarded by the OSU Department of Horticulture and Landscape Architecture

-Horticulture students have the opportunity to travel abroad to experience global greenhouse
+In horticulture, you will have the opportunity to travel abroad to experience global

-horticultural production.
-Countries explored include Belgium, France, Germany and
+greenhouse horticultural production.
+Countries explored include Belgium, France, Germany

 OSU-developed turfgrasses can be found in ballparks and stadiums across the country